gecko984/supervenn/README.md

 # supervenn: precise and easy-to-read multiple sets visualization in Python

 ### What it is
 **supervenn** is a matplotlib-based tool for visualization of any number of intersecting sets.
+It supports Python `set`s as inputs natively, but there is a [simple workaround](#use-intersection-sizes-as-inputs-instead-of-sets) to use just intersection sizes.

-It takes native Python `set`s as inputs.
-Note that `supervenn` does not produce actual (Euler-)Venn diagrams.
+Note that despite its name, `supervenn` does not produce actual (Euler-)Venn diagrams.

 The easiest way to understand how supervenn diagrams work, is to compare some simple examples to their Euler-Venn counterparts.
 Top row is Euler-Venn diagrams made with [matplotlib-venn](https://github.com/konstantint/matplotlib-venn)